Explosion in Beirut: How Project HOPE is Responding

 Project HOPE stands with the Lebanese people, and we will work to provide support as long as it is needed.

 Learn more about Project HOPE’s response in our latest Beirut Situation Report and get the latest facts about this disaster below.

 At 6:10 p.m. on August 4, a warehouse at the Port of Beirut containing large quantities of ammonium nitrate exploded, resulting in widespread damage for several kilometers.
 The blast killed at least 200 people, injured at least 6,000, and left an estimated 300,000 people homeless, including 80,000 children.
 Multiple medical facilities, including several major hospitals, sustained structural damage.
 Several hospitals were destroyed.

 What is Project HOPE doing to help?

-Project HOPE has received two interagency emergency health kits donated by MAP International, which include enough medicines and medical supplies for up to 40,000 people for three months.
+Project HOPE has delivered four interagency emergency health kits donated by MAP International, which include enough medicines and medical supplies for up to 40,000 people for three months.
 Project HOPE and RMF will be distributing these medicines and supplies to the Karantina Government Hospital, Base Camp Clinic, and through RMF dispensaries.
-Project HOPE and RMF have already distributed two additional IEHKs to seven local NGOs and health care facilities.
+Project HOPE will also soon begin distribution of 5,710 Disaster Health and Hygiene Kits via RMF Mobile Clinics.

 What are the most pressing health concerns?